Professional Positions

 • Conducting recruitment & outreach activities and other student support service related projects/programs in partnership with various campus departments.

-• Creating design sets and copy for print publications/digital & web-based communication/social media platforms utilizing Microsoft Publisher, Illustrator, InDesign and PhotoShop.
+• Creating design sets and copy for print publications/digital & web-based communication/social media platforms utilizing Microsoft Publisher, Illustrator, InDesign, and Photoshop.

 • Working on a team and/or in a collaborative work-setting, multi-tasking and creative problem-solving and working in a high-traffic customer service environment.